Lorixos/Door2Door/README.md

 6. What is the average distance traveled by our vehicles during an operating period?;
 !!
 BI Dashboard - https://lookerstudio.google.com/u/1/reporting/e99a38e0-c02a-4e21-a7e7-fa6edbe23c0a/page/TJCFD/

 !!
-Calculated only the two farthest points of Geo Data to calculate distance through the Haversine formula
+Used only the two farthest points of Geo Data to calculate distance through the Haversine formula

 --- Bonus points